JSaumat/finalprojectJoseSaumat/README.md

 For The Regular User:

+This website should start with an age verification modal.
+If you are not 18, it will take you to Google.com.
+If you are 18, it will take you to the Home Page.

-This website should take you to the home page where you should be able to vote on movies.
-In order to vote, you must register and be logged in.
+On the home page where you should be able to view my top 10 favorite movies and TV shows.

+You can also read the About page which contains a brief description of the site along with credit for TMDB's use of their API, and it doubles as a link to their site.

+To vote or add a movie for voting, you must register and be logged in.
 If you try to vote before you are logged in, a modal will appear asking you to log in for voting.

-The site also contains a fully functional registration, log in, and logged out page.
-You can also read the About page which contains a brief description of the site along with credit for TMDB's use of their API, and it doubles as a link to their site.
-The search bar in the navigation menu allows you to use TMDB's API to search for movies in their API without adding them to the home page for voting.
+The site also contains a fully functional registration, log in, and a page that confirms you are logged out page.

+Anyone may use the quick search on the navigation bar that uses TMDB's database to search for movies and TV shows.

+You are welcome to read the forums without logging in, however, to reply or post in the forum you will need to log in.

 For Admin User:

-You have access to everything above, but you also gain access to the Add Movie and Admin pages.
-The Add Movie page will allow you to add movies that the regular users can vote on.
-The Admin Panel page will let you see a list of movies, the users, and set access for different groups.
+You have access to everything above, but you can also remove movies/tv shows from the voting list.

+You can also edit or remove user posts or topics in the forums.

+You can also create a new categories and topics for the forum users.

 ## Authors